IGM-202-2225/project-2-jgd6426/README.md

 - Wander, Stay In Bounds
 - Obstacles - other bees (too busy working to socialize)
-- Seperation - other bees
+- Separation - other bees

-#### State Transistions
+#### State Transitions

-- default, but if user has a flower mouse cursor and they click, the cursor will switch back to the default cursor and trigger the state
+- default, but if the user has a flower mouse cursor and they click, the cursor will switch back to the default cursor and trigger the state

 ### Pollinate Time